 Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

-The previous chapter made the concrete: every active token consumes GPU memory during decode.
-This chapter asks how the model architecture can shrink that cache before serving tricks like paging, scheduling, or quantization are applied.
+Every active token consumes key-value (KV) cache memory during decode.
+Model architecture can shrink that cache before serving tricks like paging, scheduling, or quantization are applied.

-Imagine a fulfillment center where every picker keeps their own personal copy of the route sheet.
-With five pickers, the paperwork pile is small.
-With sixty-four pickers and thousands of orders, the storage room overflows.
-The fix is simple: have small teams share one route sheet instead of giving every picker a personal copy.
+Picture a transformer serving stack where every attention head keeps its own K/V projection.
+With five heads, the paperwork pile is small.
+With sixty-four heads and long contexts, the KV memory grows quickly.
+One fix is to have groups of heads share one K/V projection instead of giving every picker a personal copy.

 That's the idea behind Grouped-Query Attention (GQA) and Multi-Query Attention (MQA).
-In standard decoder-side multi-head attention[1], each query head has its own Key and Value projections, so incremental decoding keeps separate cached K/V state per head.
+In decoder-side self-attention with standard multi-head attention (MHA), each query head has its own Key and Value projections.[1]
+Incremental decode therefore keeps separate cached K/V state per head.
 As conversations get longer and you serve more users simultaneously, this cache can grow to hundreds of gigabytes.
 GQA and MQA reduce that dynamic memory cost by sharing cached data across heads.
-If KV memory is the admission bottleneck, that saving can increase concurrency; it is not an automatic throughput or quality guarantee.
+If KV memory is the admission bottleneck, that saving can increase concurrency; it isn't an automatic throughput or quality guarantee.

-As we saw in the previous article on inference mechanics, every time a model generates a token, it saves the Key and Value from that step so it doesn't have to recompute them later.
+Every time a model generates a token, it saves the Key and Value vectors from that step so it doesn't have to recompute them later.
 This KV cache is essential for performance, but it grows linearly with sequence length, and in standard Multi-Head Attention (MHA), every single head keeps its own separate copy.
 For big models, this adds up fast.

-Before we scale up to billions of parameters, let's walk through a miniature case you can count on your fingers.
+Before scaling up to billions of parameters, use a miniature case you can count on your fingers.

 | Component | Count | Numbers stored |